li3zhen1/WithSpecializedGenericMacro/Readme.md

 <img src="https://github.com/li3zhen1/SpecializedGenericMacros/actions/workflows/swift.yml/badge.svg" alt="swift workflow">

-A peer macro expanding generic **struct or class** to a specialized type, so as to avoid dynamic dispatch when using generics and type erasure.
-To some degree, this macro makes generics in Swift work like C++ templates.
+A peer macro expanding generic **struct or class** to a specialized type.
+This helps Swift to better specialize your class/struct when your code introduces generics, protocols and type erasure.
+To some degree, this macro makes generics in Swift work more like C++ templates.

 The macro `@WithSpecializedGenerics("typealias ...")` accepts a list of `typealias` syntaxes, with a tolerance of the `final` modifier.
 The string inside is **also parsed with the `SwiftSyntax` package**.
 This means it works as long as you are providing a list of parsable typealiases.
 The macro does 6 things for you: